-Politicians and journalists often claim prison planners use third grade reading scores to predict the number of future prison beds needed.
-While it has been found this claim is mostly urban myth, there is in fact a strong connection between early low literacy skills and our country’s exploding incarceration rates.
+Politicians and journalists often claim prison planners use third-grade reading scores to predict the number of future prison beds needed.
+While it has been found that this claim is mostly a myth, there is in fact a strong connection between early low literacy skills and our country’s exploding incarceration rates.
 Compelling statistics underscore this connection:

 Early Signs in Adults

-A low level of literacy is not a direct determinant for a person’s probability to be convicted on criminal charges, but correctional and judicial professionals have long recognized a connection between poor literacy, dropout rates, and crime.
-The educational level of the prison population differs significantly from that of the household population being over-represented with individuals having below average levels of education.
-According to the National Adult Literacy Survey, 70% of all incarcerated adults cannot read at a 4th grade level, “meaning they lack the reading skills to navigate many everyday tasks or hold down anything but lower (paying) jobs.”
+A low level of literacy is not a direct determinant of a person’s probability to be convicted on criminal charges, but correctional and judicial professionals have long recognized a connection between poor literacy, dropout rates, and crime.
+Individuals with below-average levels of education are overrepresented among people in prison compared to the general population.
+According to the National Adult Literacy Survey, 70% of all incarcerated adults cannot read at a fourth-grade level, “meaning they lack the reading skills to navigate many everyday tasks or hold down anything but lower (paying) jobs.”
 Data supports that those without sufficient income earned by work are the most prone to crime.
-Paul Romero, a correction official once noted, “With legal means of succeeding in society narrowed, illiteracy is heavily implicated in the crimes landing many behind bars in the first place.”
+Paul Romero, a correction official, once noted, “With legal means of succeeding in society narrowed, illiteracy is heavily implicated in the crimes landing many behind bars in the first place.”

 Early Signs in Children